Olds captures the very spirit of the Rocketing sixties was how the sales literature promoted the fresh new cars for the new decade.

 Although based on the 1959 models the 1960 Oldsmobiles received such an extensive alteration they looked completely new.
 The parking lamps were moved from between the headlights into the bumpers and the more radical tailfins were gone producing a very large and flat trunk area.

-The interior is three-tone Morroceen (another name for vinyl) seats and the "twin-cove" instrument panel was all-new for 1960.
+The interior is Tri-Tone Bronze Morroceen (another name for vinyl) seats and the "twin-cove" instrument panel was all-new for 1960.
 The transmission tunnel was also made smaller this year for improved interior space.

 That speedometer is color-keyed too.
 A bar changes from green to amber at 35 mph and then red at 65 mph.
 Of limited use really but pretty cool!